Efficiency of delayed-acceptance random walk Metropolis algorithms: Introduction

-The pseudo marginal Metropolis-Hastings (PsMMH) algorithm \cite{beaumont03,AndrieuRoberts:2009} allows Bayesian inference when only an unbiased stochastic estimate of the target density, possibly up to an unknown normalisation constant, is available.
-The particle marginal Metropolis-Hastings (PMMH) algorithm \cite{AndrieuDoucetHolenstein:2010}, a special instance of the PsMMH algorithm when the unbiased estimate are obtained by using a particle filter, is a popular method for estimating parameters in hidden Markov models \cite{GolightlyWilkinson:2011,Knape/deValpine:2012}.
-When random walk proposals are used, this leads to the pseudo marginal random walk Metropolis (PsMRWM) algorithm; this algorithm has the advantage of not requiring further information about the target, such as the local gradient or Hessian.
-If it is not possible to evaluate the posterior then it is usually also impossible to evaluate these quantities and they are generally more computationally expensive to approximate than the target itself \cite{Poyiadjisetal:2011}.
+The pseudo-marginal Metropolis-Hastings algorithm \cite{beaumont03,AndrieuRoberts:2009} allows Bayesian inference when only an unbiased stochastic estimate of the target density, possibly up to an unknown normalisation constant, is available.
+The particle marginal Metropolis-Hastings algorithm \cite{AndrieuDoucetHolenstein:2010}, a special instance of the \PsMMH algorithm when the unbiased estimates are obtained by using a particle filter, is a popular method for estimating parameters in hidden Markov models \cite{GolightlyWilkinson:2011,Knape/deValpine:2012}.
+The existing literature on tuning the \PsMMH is reviewed in Section \ref{sect.lit.review}.

-It has been shown \cite{AndrieuRoberts:2009,AndrieuVihola:2013} that the mixing efficiency of a pseudo-marginal algorithm increases with decreasing variability in the stochastic approximation.
-However, decreasing the variability of the stochastic estimates of the target density typically comes at a computational price; this leads to a trade-off between mixing efficiency and computational expense and suggests that, for a given algorithm and target, there might be an optimal value for the stochasticity of the unbiased estimate, a tuning parameter often easily controlled.
-For example, for the PMMH algorithm that uses a particle filter for constructing the unbiased estimate to the target distribution, this trade-off translates into choosing an optimal number of particles.
-The existing literature on this topic is reviewed in Section \ref{sect.lit.review}.

-The computational expense involved in creating each unbiased stochastic estimate in the PsMRWM (and, more generally the PsMMH) algorithm suggests that an initial accept-reject stage using a computationally cheap, deterministic, approximation \cite{kampen2001,barthelme2014expectation} to the posterior might be beneficial.
-This motivates \cite{Smith:2011,GolightlyHendersonSherlock:2013} the delayed-acceptance PsMMH algorithm (DAPsMMH).
-In this article, we focus on the case where the algorithm uses random walk proposal, that is, the delayed-acceptance pseudo marginal random walk Metropolis (DAPsRWM) algorithm.